Teléfono: +34 876 762 550

 }

-author = {V. D. Mercader and P. Aragüés-Aldea and P. Durán and E. Francés and J. Herguido and J. A. Peña},
+author = {P. Aragüés-Aldea and P. Durán and V. D. Mercader and S. Renda and E. Francés and J. A. Peña and J. Herguido},

 issn = {0920-5861},